ekoops/domain_adaptive_visual_object_detection/README.md

 ### DT step
 #### Prepare the environment
-In the DT step the Pascal VOC2007 and Pascal VOC2012 trainval split are domain-transferred to the ClipArt1k domain.
+In the DT step the Pascal VOC2007 and Pascal VOC2012 trainval split are domain-transferred to the Clipart1k domain.
 In order to allow this setting, it is necessary to let the CycleGAN implementation know which is the folder containing the Pascal VOC datasets that has to be used in the test phase.
-This can be done by creating symlinks to the `datasets/VOC` inside the `CycleGAN/inputs` folder:
+This can be done by moving in the root repository directory and creating symlinks to the `datasets/VOC` inside the `CycleGAN/inputs` folder:
 ```
-ln -s datasets/VOC CycleGAN/inputs/testA
+ln -s ../../datasets/VOC CycleGAN/inputs/testA
 ```
 Moreover, it is necessary to let the CycleGAN implementation know which are the right merge that has to be domain-transferred by defining the `testA_FILTER_FILE` environment variable: